mendaomn/master-thesis/src/ch6/ch6.md

-# The back-end

-Architecture, new features and the legacy problem
+# The back-end: architecture, new features and the legacy problem

 During my fifth month as intern, I worked on the back-end side of the project, my tasks being refactoring the existing code, developing new features and integrating it on the front-end.